Human in out of the loop

 You’re still in charge.
 You’re just not on the critical path.

 Every run, brief, decision, feedback item, and OKR move is visible in real time.
-When you want to step in — to retract a brief, approve a contested decision, or kill a misbehaving agent — you can, in one click.
+When you want to step in — retract a brief, approve a contested decision, kill a misbehaving agent — you can, in one click.

 The dashboard is a window onto a system that already works.
 Not a console that has to be staffed for the system to keep moving.